Venkatesh-tech/Login_Auth_Firebase/README.md

-### This Login Project Setup is authenication setup by Reactjs and Firebase
+### This Login Project Setup is authenication setup by Reactjs and Firebase Auth